yourbasic/api/README.md

 - the constructor takes an **interval** as input.

 There are two main reasons why I ended up with this API design.
-First, I believe that these operations are useful, necessary and sufficient.
+First, I believe that the included operations are useful, necessary and sufficient.
 Secondly, they favor designs that can be efficiently implemented in this particular package.